TheMarlboroMan/js-tile-mapper/README.md

 # TODO:

+- Changing table does not update the set selector.
+- Importing does not put the correct opacity into the table.
 - Delete table does not work.
 - Do everything in English?
 - Fix how the tiles look pixel off...